alanrob17/recorddb-app/README.md

 I have a program named **RecordDBToJSON** that generates a JSON file named ``artists-records.json`` from the updated RecordDB database.

-This JSON file needs some manual work to be able to use it with the **recorddb-app**.
+This JSON file needs some manual changes to be able to work with **record-db-app-netlify**.

 ### artists-records.json header